-4. VFPMS guide to clinical practice: Duties & responsibilities
+4. VFPMS guide to clinical practice: What are my duties & responsibilities?

 The following section provides an explanation of VFPMS processes and procedures.

 The VFPMS website provides information about VFPMS tools and templates, referral processes and recommended procedures to follow when investigating suspected child abuse.